 The most certain answer is that there is a substance on your die that is blocking the surface from treatment.
 If Die-Slide is working on the remainder of the surface, it will work in spotty areas that must be cleaned thoroughly.

 The shelf life of Die-Slide is one year from purchase.
-Once a bottle of Die-Slide or Die-Slide Renovate has been opened for use, it should be loosely capped or covered while being applied, so that its volatile organic compounds (VOCs) are not allowed to escape.
-Left exposed to the air over prolonged periods of time, Die-Slide will lose its potency, and therefore become less effective.
-Larger consumers of Die-Slide, who use the product a number of times daily often purchase the 4-ounce or 120 milliliter sized bottle.
-Smaller shops usually buy the 2-ounce or 60 milliliter amount in order to prevent constant VOC evaporation from taking place.
+Once a bottle of Die-Slide or Die-Slide Renovate has been opened for use, it should be loosely capped or covered while being applied so that its volatile organic compounds (VOCs) are not allowed to escape.
+Left exposed to the air over prolonged periods of time, Die-Slide will lose its potency and therefore become less effective.
+Larger consumers of Die-Slide, who use the product a number of times daily often purchase the 4-ounce or 120 milliliters sized bottle.
+Smaller shops usually buy the 2-ounce or 60-milliliter amount in order to prevent constant VOC evaporation from taking place.

 Die-Slide is an organic-ceramic-based compound after it is fully cured.
 When Die-Slide is applied, the fluid seeps in the smallest pits or crevices of the substrate and begins a chemical bonding with the surface, and that is also found in certain similar types of ceramic materials.
 In contrast, typical coatings such as PTFE are made to physically cling to a surface, and will detach sporadically over a period of time.
 However, Die-Slide wears down as would a tool, so that there will always be a certain amount of chemically bonded ceramic embedded in the surface.
 It is the reason is why it can be refurbished with Die-Slide Renovate.